inspec/inspec-aws/docs/resources/aws_s3_bucket_objects.md

 # aws\_s3\_bucket\_objects

-Use the `aws_s3_bucket_objects` InSpec audit resource to test properties of a plural AWS S3 Bucket Objects.
+Use the `aws_s3_bucket_objects` InSpec audit resource to test properties of multiple AWS S3 bucket objects.

 Amazon S3 is an object store that uses unique key-values to store as many objects as you want.